drummer | MUSIC DIRECTOR | producer | EDUCATOR

-Leo Freire is a Brazilian born, New York City based drummer, music director, and producer.
-His touring experience has included shows throughout the United States, Europe, Asia, Africa, and Brazil.
-He has worked and performed with artists including:
+Leo Freire is a Brazilian born, New York City based drummer, music director, producer, and educator.
+His touring experience has included shows in some of the most prestigious festivals and venues throughout North and South America, Europe, Asia, and Africa.
+These experiences have resulted in a growing expertise in creating Ableton Live controlled rigs for both performance backing tracks and for integrating pads, triggers, and other electronic instruments into live show setups.
+He has worked and collaborated with artists live and/or in-studio including:

-Leo is also a passionate educator and continues to grow his private lesson studio, featuring students from age 6 to adults.
+Leo is also a passionate educator, serving as a faculty member of the acclaimed Fiorello LaGuardia High School of the Arts, where he was appointed the Director of Music Technology for 2022/2023.
+Leo also has an active and engaging private lessons studio, working with students of all ages and teaching drums, piano, voice, and music production.
 He completed his Masters of Arts in K-12 Music Education at Hunter College in 2015, being the recipient of the Agnes Duffy graduation prize for academic merit.
 As an undergraduate student, he graduated from the Macaulay Honors Program at Hunter College and was the sole recipient of the Libbie Van Arsdale Memorial Prize for outstanding achievement in music.
-At the university, he performed with and was mentored by Jazz musicians of the caliber of Ryan Keberle, Dafnis Prieto (MacArthur Foundation recipient), and Donny McCaslin (recording member on David Bowie's final album Blackstar), among others.